Stevens Pass Ski Area: History

 In 2011, Harbor Resorts after 35 years of ownership sold Stevens Pass to CNL Lifestyle; operations were turned over to the operator of Mountain High in California.
 In 2016, CNL sold Stevens Pass to Och-Ziff Capital Management.
 On August 15, 2018, Vail Resorts completed its acquisition of Stevens Pass.
+The acquisition had been announced two months prior; Vail planned to include Stevens Pass in its Epic Pass program as well as opening access to Whistler Blackcomb Edge Card holders.